 We are committed to creating a work environment that values human dignity and equality; we strive to drive innovation, performance, and productivity by empowering our diverse workforce to use their unique skills, ideas, perspectives, and qualities every day; and we support staff in realizing their full potential by removing employment-related disadvantages and barriers to participation, including through flexible working arrangements.

-DNDi will take all reasonable steps to ensure that individuals are treated equally and fairly and that decisions on recruitment, selection, training, conditions of work, promotion, career management, termination and every other aspect of employment are based solely on objective and job-related criteria.
+Gender equality is a human right.
+We take all reasonable steps to ensure that individuals are treated equitably and that decisions on recruitment, selection, training, conditions of work, promotion, career management, termination, and every other aspect of employment are based solely on objective and job-related criteria.

-DNDi staff are expected to contribute to building a harmonious workplace and working relationships based on team spirit, dignity, caring, fairness, respect, tolerance, equality and understanding.
-All are equally expected to uphold the dignity of all persons with whom they come into contact, especially those who are vulnerable, by ensuring that their personal and professional conduct is always of the highest standard.
+Our staff are expected to contribute to building a harmonious workplace and working relationships based on team spirit, dignity, caring, fairness, respect, tolerance, equality, and understanding.

 Implementing our commitments

-In 2018, we established a Gender Equity Working Group to guide actions towards achieving our vision of a workplace that is equally enabling for women and men.
-We have also issued Guidelines on the Prevention of Sexual Misconduct, including sexual harassment.
+In 2018, we established a Gender, Diversity & Inclusion Working Group with representatives in all DNDi offices to help guide our actions towards achieving our vision of a workplace that is equally enabling for women and men, and to initiate dialogue on the role of gender consciousness in developing and implementing R&D projects.